-Hopefully this mechanism is extensible enough if we would need to add more compilers and/or "difficulty levels" in the future.
+Hopefully this warnings pre-set mechanism is extensible enough if we would need to add more compilers and/or "difficulty levels" in the future.

 Finally, note that such pre-set warnings can be mixed with options passed through CFLAGS or CXXFLAGS values to your local configure run, but it is up to your compiler how it interprets the resulting mix.